-The strong vocational focus of the LCVP programme is achieved by arranging Leaving Cert. subjects into Vocational Subject Groupings and through the provision of two additional courses of study in Work Preparation and Enterprise, known as link modules.
+The strong vocational focus of the LCVP programme is achieved by providing two additional courses of study in Work Preparation and Enterprise, known as link modules.

 Topics such as work placements, career investigations, mini-enterprises, business and community visits are an integral part of the programme.